Royal Foundation: United for Wildlife

 Prince William (far right) attends a United for Wildlife Transport Taskforce meeting in 2017.

 In September 2014, William founded the United for Wildlife initiative and launched the Transport Taskforce, made up of seven conservation organisations, with aims to reduce worldwide illegal wildlife trade and protect natural resources.
 The taskforce pledged to enhance the response to conservation crises worldwide.
 Over 68,000 industry employees have since been trained to work to prevent illegal wildlife trade.
 In March 2016, the taskforce led the signing of a declaration at Buckingham Palace to eliminate illegal trafficking routes and increase information and research sharing, composed of 45 signatories globally.

-In 2017 the taskforce produced a film, I Am a Ranger, which explained the mission and dangers of wildlife rangers in Africa; it won the award for Best Micro Movie at the Jackson Hole Film Festival.
+In 2017, the taskforce produced a film, I Am a Ranger, which explained the mission and dangers of wildlife rangers in Africa; it won the award for Best Micro Movie at the Jackson Hole Film Festival.
 In October 2018, the taskforce signed the Mansion House declaration, which committed 30 global banks and financial organisations to prevent illegal wildlife trade.
 In May 2019, Prince William held a meeting of the taskforce with both the financial and transport sectors of the group to discuss joint efforts and successes in the area.
 In March 2023, a partnership was announced between United for Wildlife and InterPortPolice, followed by another partnership with the United Nations Office on Drugs and Crime in July that year.
 In November 2024, Prince William announced a five-year financial package, partly funded by the foundation, to provide rangers across Africa with subsidised health and life insurance.
 In May 2025, United for Wildlife launched Guardians, a six-part BBC Earth series on the dangers faced by wildlife rangers.
 In November 2025, William launched a partnership between the foundation, the Coordination of Indigenous Organisations of the Brazilian Amazon (COIAB), and the Podaali Fund to support Indigenous defenders in the Amazon through legal, emergency, and outreach aid.
+In June 2026, the company brought together companies such as Alibaba, Amazon, Baidu, eBay, Etsy, Google, Meta, TikTok, Pinterest, Weibo, Chainalysis, PayPal, Luno, Tether, Circle, TRM Labs, Vodafone, Vodacom, Safaricom, British Airways, and Heathrow to tackle online wildlife trafficking through the use of AI, disruption to its financial flow, and holding public awareness campaigns.